Dinesh Wadiwel: Career

 Wadiwel is the author of the 2015 monograph The War Against Animals, published by Brill.
 In the book, he argues that humans are in a state of (literal) war with animals.
 The primary philosophical influence is the work of Michel Foucault, though other important influences include Giorgio Agamben, Roberto Esposito, and Achille Mbembe.
 For Wadiwel, mainstream approaches to animal ethics (including the classic works of Peter Singer and Tom Regan, and more recent works of Donna Haraway as well as those of Sue Donaldson and Will Kymlicka) are insufficient for failing to appreciate the near-complete internalisation of a human belief in sovereignty over animals; indeed, he argues that the works reinforce them.
 Drawing upon Foucauldian notions of biopower, governmentality, and counter-conduct, Wadiwel argues for the existence of, and examines the detail of, the war against animals.
 He argues that capitalism is complicit in the war, and that the commodification of animals is an inherently violent act.
 Wadiwel calls for resistance against the war.
 This resistance includes veganism and other pro-animal practices, but also a truce, even if only (initially) for a day.

 Wadiwel was a part of The Human Animal Research Network Editorial Collective that edited the 2015 Sydney University Press collection Animals in the Anthropocene: Critical Perspectives on Non-human Futures.
 He also co-edited the 2016 collection Foucault and Animals with Matthew Chrulew.
+In 2023, Wadiwel's book Animals and Capital was published by Edinburgh University Press.